ongres/stackgres/doc/content/en/01-introduction/04-components-of-the-stack/_index.md

 Take in account that Prometheus is a dependency and that StackGres expects that you install and configure it separately.

-Of course, StackGres provides an option to deploy Prometheus alongside with the StackGres Operator as part of the [Helm chart](/install/helm/install) and you can follow the steps there to enable the parameters and override from the default Helm chart the needed entries so that monitoring integration work as expected.
+Of course, StackGres provides an option to deploy Prometheus alongside the StackGres Operator as part of the [Helm chart]({{% relref "03-production-installation/02-installation-via-helm" %}}) and you can follow the steps there to set the Helm chart needed parameters so that monitoring integration works as expected.
 Please, read and review the steps and notes for a successful installation.

 Please note that Prometheus is to be removed from the Helm chart at some point, so the actual instructions will change and be obsolete.